siho-park/misinfo_health/README.md

 ## Overview

-This repository contains data and code for:
+This repository contains data and code for the paper:

-Title: Misinformation Belief, Health Behavior, and Labor Supply during the COVID-19 Pandemic: Evidence from Tricycle Drivers in Philippines
+Misinformation Belief, Health Behavior, and Labor Supply during the COVID-19 Pandemic: Evidence from Tricycle Drivers in Philippines

 Authors: Siho Park, Syngjoo Choi, Hyuncheol Bryant Kim, Yasuyuki Sawada, and Takashi Yamano